 The AARCH Annual Awards Program recognizes exemplary historic preservation work throughout the Adirondack region.

-We are now accepting nominations for our 2017 Preservation Awards.
 For over 20 years, our annual awards program has recognized sensitive restoration, rehabilitation and adaptive reuse of historic structures that are consistent with our mission of long-term stewardship.
 The awards honor the organizations, businesses, and individuals who, through these projects, make the Adirondacks better places to live, work, and visit.

 Download our 2018 Awards Program to read about these seven projects and recipients:

 - Hotel Saranac, owner Roedel Companies, for the restoration and rehabilitation of this iconic 1927 grand hotel (Village of Saranac Lake, Franklin County).